Oscillations of atomic energy levels induced by QCD axion dark matter

 We have only considered hyperfine transitions so far.
 In principle, any stable frequency standards can be used for axion DM search as long as the transition frequency depends on $g$-factor and/or nucleon mass.
 Another example is a vibrational molecular excitation.
-Since the vibrational energy level depends on $f_{\rm vib} \propto m_p^{-1/2}$, we find \bea \frac{ \delta f_{\rm vib} }{ f_{\rm vib} } = - \frac{1}{2} \frac{ \delta m_p }{ m_p } \simeq - 10^{-16} \times \frac{ \cos(2mt) }{m_{15}^2 f_{10}^2} . \eea A recent experiment performed by Oswald et al~\cite{Oswald:2021vtc} used molecular transitions in molecular iodine ($I_2$) to probe the variation of fundamental constants.
+Since the vibrational energy level for a diatomic molecule depends on $f_{\rm vib} \propto \mu^{-1/2}$ with the reduced mass $\mu = m_{A_1} m_{A_2} / ( m_{A_1} + m_{A_2} )$, we find \bea \frac{ \delta f_{\rm vib} }{ f_{\rm vib} } = - \frac{1}{2} \frac{ \delta m_p }{ m_p } \simeq - 10^{-16} \times \frac{ \cos(2mt) }{m_{15}^2 f_{10}^2} . \eea A recent experiment performed by Oswald et al~\cite{Oswald:2021vtc} used molecular transitions in molecular iodine ($I_2$) to probe the variation of fundamental constants.
 We use their result to place a constraint on axion-gluon coupling, which is shown as brown in the summary figure.
 The constraint is relevant for the relatively high mass end of the shown parameter space.

 Better sensitivity to the variation of nucleon mass can be achieved by considering nearly degenerate vibrational energy levels in polyatomic molecules.
 It was shown in Ref.~\cite{Kozyryev:2018pcp} that a transition between nearly degenerate rovibrational energy levels in strontium monohydroxide (SrOH) could yield $\delta f / f = K \delta m_p / m_p$ with $K \sim {\cal O}(10^2)$.
 The projected sensitivity from SrOH is presented as a green dashed line in Figure~\ref{fig:summary}.